MyEtherWallet/knowledge-base-v3/src/content/getting-started/checking-balance-of-my-account.md

 {
 "title" : "Checking the Balance of Your Account", "sort" : "25",
 "category" : "Getting Started",
 "description" : "Getting Started",
 "date_published" : "2015-10-05T08:00:00+08:00",
 "date_modified" : "2017-10-16T08:00:00+08:00"
 }

 ---%

-You only need your **address** in order to see your balance.
-It is not recommended that you enter your private key anywhere if you just want to check on the balance or see incoming / outgoing transactions.
+You only need your **public wallet address** in order to see your balance.
+It is not recommended that you access your wallet by entering your private key anywhere if you just want to check the balance or see incoming or outgoing transactions.
+The fewer times that you need to open your wallet, the better.

-### ETH
+### Ethereum

 [https://etherscan.io/](https://etherscan.io/).
 Paste your address into the search bar and it will pull up your address and transaction history.